rollony/aws-slackbot/README.md

 # aws-slackbot
-Slackbot using AWS Lamdba and DynamoDB
+Slackbot using AWS Lamdba, DynamoDB and ECR

 1. Building the Dockerfile
 2. Push to Amazon Elastic Container Registry